AlexeyM64/cmPurgeBackup/README.md

 Point your browser to System Management Portal and go to System > Task Manager > Task Schedule.
 You will notice two custom tasks: FullDBList and cmPurgeBackup.
 The first is scheduled to run on demand, the latter - to run on FullDBList completion.

+And now I'll tell you a story of 3 pigglets.
+Why?
+Because anybody would hardly read so long.
+If you did, excuse me :)

 Current setting of cmPurgeBackup is to leave the last Full Backup file (.cbk) only; you may change it if you wish.
 Possible task's settings are discussed in the correspondent [Developer Community article](https://community.intersystems.com/post/cmpurgebackup-useful-add-iriscach%C3%A9-online-backup).

 ## Have fun!